 Nearly all of the boys who come to Bonnie Brae have suffered abuse, neglect or abandonment and arrive after an average of 5.8 out of home placements.
 They represent nearly every county in New Jersey: In 2015, 40% were African American; 34% Caucasian; 17% Latino; 8% Biracial; and 1% Asian

-We serve up to 114 boys at a time, about 93 on our main campus situated on 100 acres in Liberty Corner; 8 at our Community Based Transitional Living Home in New Brunswick; 8 at our Community Based Transitional Home in Bound Brook, the Van Houten House; and 5 at our new Transitional Living Home in Bridgewater, the Brozowski Liberty House.
+We serve up to 114 boys at a time, about 93 on our main campus situated on 100 acres in Liberty Corner; 8 at our Community Based Transitional Living Home in New Brunswick, The Powers House; 8 at our Community Based Transitional Home in Bound Brook, the Van Houten House; and 5 at our new Transitional Living Home in Bridgewater, the Brozowski Liberty House.
 The average stay is 12-18 months.

 Most of Bonnie Brae’s basic operational costs are provided through reimbursement for services by public, state and federal sources.
 Nearly all of Bonnie Brae’s capital costs associated with the upkeep of 25 buildings; and costs for special trips, scholarships, and ‘extras’ that make Bonnie Brae unique are covered through private sources, such as investment income, grants, individual giving, and special events.
 Public reimbursement rates have remained flat for seven years while our expenses have risen, creating an urgency to increase our private funding streams.

-In 2012 Bonnie Brae successfully completed a $2.1 million dollar renovation on four of our state-of-the-art, LEED Silver certified cottages.
+In 2012 Bonnie Brae successfully completed a $2.1 million dollar renovation on four state-of-the art cottages.
 In 2013, we opened our second Community Based Transitional Living Home, for 8 boys in Bound Brook, NJ; and completed a new solar array, which provides 85% of our campus energy needs.
 In 2015 we opened our first community based transitional living home in Bridgewater, NJ for young men 18-21 – thus expanding our continuum of care.
 We reinvigorated our community with a 100th Anniversary Celebration, launched a publicity campaign, are expanding our Board of Trustees and recently completed and are implementing a new strategic plan that is guiding us through our 100th Anniversary until the year 2020.